 Information regarding reportable legal proceedings is contained in Part I, "Item 3.
 Legal Proceedings" in our Annual Report on Form 10-K for the fiscal year ended August 31, 2017, as updated in Part II, "Item 1.
-Legal Proceedings" in our Quarterly Report on Form 10-Q for the quarter ended November 30, 2017, and below.
+Legal Proceedings" in subsequent Quarterly Reports on Form 10-Q including below.
 Also see Note 5 - Commitments and Contingencies in the Notes to the Unaudited Condensed Consolidated Financial Statements in Part I, Item I, incorporated by reference herein.